gemeofficial/gemeblog/blog/2025-07-08-do-eggs-expire/index.md

 4. **Can you compost raw eggs?**

    Yes!
-Just make sure they’re composted properly to avoid odors and pests.
+Just make sure they're composted properly to avoid odors and pests.

 5. **Is it safe to compost eggshells?**